LeeCyborg/CART263-W-23/README.md

 The practical work done in this class will take place on your own computer, with course software installed on it by you.
 The instructor is significantly more experienced with macOS, but will work to support Windows and even Linux as needed.
 This course does not require a significantly powerful machine beyond the ability to run a web browser.

 ## Course Schedule

-Week 1: Getting back into code: Setting up Git and VSCode
+Week 1: Getting back into code: Setting up Git and VSCode.
 Week 2: **Getting back into code due**
-Week 3: Intro to Object Oriented Programming
+Week 3: Intro to Object Oriented Programming.
-Week 4: Live code session & OOP continued
+Week 4: Live code session & OOP continued.
-Week 5: **Particles with Personaliteis due**
+Week 5: **Particles with Personalities due**.
-Week 6: Data visualization techniques
+Week 6: Data visualization techniques.
-Week 7: Using APIs in P5js
+Week 7: Using APIs in P5js.
-Week 8: **Data vis project due**
+Week 8: **Data vis project due**.
-Week 9: Debugging & Using mobile devices
+Week 9: Debugging & Using mobile.   devices.
-Week 10: Digital fabrication with p5js
+Week 10: Digital fabrication with p5js.
-Week 11: IoT
+Week 11: IoT.
 Week 12: Studio Session.
-Week 13: **Playful Interaction due**
+Week 13: **Playful Interaction due**.

 ## Design and Computation Arts Syllabus
 (Click through for the standardized information from D/CART that is included as part of all course outlines.)